.. Robert and Mariam Hayes Stadium ..

-The longest-tenured coach in the Charlotte athletics department and under contract until 2018, Loren Hibbs has completed 23 seasons at the helm of the baseball program and has averaged more than 30 wins per season in his career.
+The longest-tenured coach in the Charlotte athletics department, Loren Hibbs has completed 25 seasons at the helm of the baseball program and has averaged more than 30 wins per season in his career.
 He has taken the program to all five of its NCAA Tournament appearances.
-Hibbs would win his 700th game on Saturday, April 4th at Old Dominion.
+Hibbs would win his 750th game on April 15th 2017 at Western Kentucky.

 In 2015, Hibbs spearheaded the efforts to get the Niners playing in the first-ever college baseball game at BB&T Ballpark in Uptown Charlotte.
 BB&T Ballpark, home to the Charlotte Knights, Triple-A affiliate of the Chicago White Sox, hosted a school-record 8,147 fans as the Niners fell 10-6 to N.C.
 State.

 The Niners took another step forward during the year, their second back in Conference USA, improving the league win total (11), just narrowly missing out of the league tournament.
 Charlotte would sweep games from N.C.
 State and UNCG in a rain-altering series played at Historic Grayson Stadium in Savannah during the second weekend of the season.

 Bo Robinson was elevated to full time assistant coach in June 2014 after returning to Charlotte in the summer of 2012 as a member of Loren Hibbs’ staff.
 He works with the infielders, hitters and coaches third base for the 49ers.
 He will also be the on-field camp director and assist with recruiting.

 In his first full-time season of 2015, Robinson helped improved the Niners team batting average right off the bat going from a slow .173 batting average in February, to an immediate turnaround in March hitting .267.
 After hitting at a .258 clip in April, the Niners would post a .263 average for March and April combined getting them in the Conference USA tournament race.